 Unfortunately, the OBDLink LX doesn’t support any of these additional protocols.
 It only covers OBD2 protocols and nothing else.
 Therefore, if you want OEM-level access to multiple systems, it makes more sense to consider the MX+ over the LX.

 Speaking of multiple systems, the OBDLink MX+ allows you to diagnose the engine, ABS, SRS, transmission, TPMS, and a ton of other systems.
 There’s a catch, though.
 The range of what you can do depends on the OBD2 app that you use.
 Therefore, make sure to download and install an app that offers all the functions that you need.

 What about the OBDLink LX?
 If you choose this OBD2 adapter, you won’t be able to diagnose any other system apart from the engine.
 Granted, it can check for emission readiness, but other than that, you can only view and clear engine codes.

-OBDLink LX offers fewer functions.
-It doesn’t support any advanced functions whatsoever.
+On the contrary, OBDLink LX doesn’t support bi-directional controls.
 Thus, if you occasionally find yourself in need of performing bi-directional tests, you may want to forego the LX in favor of the MX+.

 In our big OBDLink MX+ vs. OBDLink LX debate, which one suits you best?
 If you’re looking purely at functionality, then the MX+ offers significantly more than its compatriot.
 While it supports OEM-level diagnostics, bidirectional tests and can access more systems beyond the engine, the LX doesn’t do any of that.